Updated June, 2017

 The first step in developing a crop risk management program for a farm is to establish the proven yield and unit structure.
 The actual production history yield (APH) is used to set the guarantees under all of the Federal Crop Insurance Corporation (FCIC)-backed insurance plans except for the Area Risk Protection Insurance (ARPI) Products.
 True risk protection must be based on the farm’s production potential.
 Providing historical yield records is the most realistic method of estimating it.

 Actual Production History

 If at least four successive years of records are not available, a transition or T yield for each missing year must be substituted.
 Each county has a different T yield.
 It is based on the 10-year historical county average yield.
-Growers with no records are assigned 65 percent of the T yield as their APH yield (see the Example 1).
+Growers with no records are assigned 65 percent of the T yield as their APH yield ( Example 1).
 Growers with a record for one year receive 80 percent of the T yield for the other three years.
 With two records, they receive 90 percent of the T yield, and with three records, they receive 100 percent of the T yield for the one remaining year needed to calculate the APH.
 Once each year has been assigned a yield, the APH is just a simple average of the four yields.